We revere them by remembering them.

 Read more of Gene’s stories about serving in the Pacific theater during World War II HERE.

 If you don’t ask the veterans in your family, who will?

 It’s simple to sit down and listen and record.
 You’ll both be better for it.
 And you represent all of us as a grateful nation in capturing their memories.
 For questions to ask veterans, download our FREE PROMPTS FOR VETERANS by clicking the button below.*

-Happy Veterans Day.
+Happy Memorial Day.
 May we record so we never forget.